bramtoula/vdna/README.md

 - `activation-ranges`:
   - This keeps track of minimum and maximum activation values for each neuron.
   - Can be useful to get neuron activation ranges used for normalisation for histograms (see [documentation about adding your feature extractor](docs/add_your_feature_extractor.md))
+- `features`:
+  - This keeps track of the raw features without any distribution fit.

 ## FID computation
 The commonly used Fréchet Inception Distance (FID) can be computed by creating VDNAs with the `inception` feature extractor and the `layer-gaussian` distribution.